 This post may contain affiliate links which won't change your price but will share some commission.

 - almond milk.
-A light, dairy-free base.
+Use Homemade Almond Milk for the best flavor.
 You can substitute with coconut, oat, or cashew milk if desired.

 - honey.
 Adds natural sweetness and complements the fig flavor.
 Use more or less depending on taste.